-Summer brings the best solar conditions, but that doesn’t mean your system is working at its best.
+Summer brings the best solar conditions, but it doesn’t guarantee your system is working at its best.
 Many rural properties across Australia deal with high demand during this time, especially with cooling, irrigation, and processing all peaking as temperatures climb.
 If your solar isn’t keeping up, you could end up draining battery reserves too early or topping up more than you want from the grid or a backup generator.

-You’ll always produce the most energy around midday, so that’s the window where you want your biggest loads active.
+Weather variables aside, you’ll produce the most energy around midday, so that’s the window where you want your biggest loads active.
 The goal is to match major power use with major production.

 Here’s how you can stay aligned: